 It can perform more operations per second and can increase speed and performance.
 Overclocking however can also generate heat and may damage a component if it’s abused too much and not carefully tested.

-Now that you have a generally idea of what overclocking is and what it does, there are a set of basic rules and guidelines of sorts to follow to see whether you can overclock at all or not.
+Now that you have a general idea of what overclocking is and what it does, there are a set of basic rules and guidelines of sorts to follow to see whether you can overclock at all or not.
 Not every processor overclocks or supports it.
-But the ones that do have “unlocked multiplier”.
+But the ones that do have an “unlocked multiplier”.

-Any CPU can be overclocked by raising what’s called the base clock, the clock speed of your motherboard and entire machine including RAM and CPU.
+Any CPU can be overclocked by raising what’s called the base clock, the clock speed of your motherboard, and the entire machine including RAM and CPU.
 But that’s in theory, not every processor or system can handle being overclocked which means if you take it too far, then you might experience CPU stability issues sooner or later.

 How to check